 Later Ua Zit was transformed from a cobra to a bamboo stiletto to fix the glyphs on the papyrus: that is, he invented writing; in fact, in hieroglyphics, the cobra means “Goddess”.

-There are several snakes that belong to the Greek gods.
+Several snakes belong to the Greek gods.
 The best known is probably Hygeia, goddess of healing and health represented as a sinuous young woman held in the coils of the reptile.
 In this thought-form, the serpent expresses its natural regenerative qualities which by extension become healing power.
-And not only that: the venom of snakes was already known also for some medical qualities, another element that therefore supports the hypothesis.
+And not only that: snakes’ venom was already known for some medical qualities, another element supporting the hypothesis.

 It should be emphasized that it is precisely from this cult that today’s symbol of the pharmacy comes from: a snake wrapped around a staff or a cup.
 Hygeia is a healer who gives strength and health to those who invoke her through her intimate kinship.
 In the temples where her priestesses worked, the initiates went to sleep to have healing dreams.
 The dream was a method of receiving oracles from the gods.
 In other words, dreaming was in fact a “birth”.